sk-zk/TruckLib/README.md

 # TruckLib

 **TruckLib** is a C# library for working with the map format of Euro Truck Simulator 2 / American Truck Simulator.
-Programmatic map creation is the primary focus of this library, so it also handles various other tasks needed for this purpuse, such as reading ppd files.
+Programmatic map creation is the primary focus of this library, but it also handles various other tasks needed for this purpuse, such as reading ppd files.

 The library currently supports map version 889 (game version 1.41).